-If you’re at home and start feeling sick, or if you answer “yes” to any of the questions on the COVID-19 Daily Self-Checklist before coming to campus, stay home.
-Notify the Dean of Students and contact the Holzer Health Center for guidance on medical evaluation.
+If you’re at home and start feeling sick, or if you answer “yes” to any of the questions on the COVID-19 Campus Clear App before coming to campus, stay home.
+Notify the COVID-19 Case Manager and contact the Holzer Health Center for guidance on medical evaluation.

 If you start to feel sick while on campus, contact the Holzer Health Center for guidance on medical evaluation.

-If a student tests positive at the Holzer Health Center, with the student’s permission, the Dean of Students will be notified to arrange the appropriate accommodations.
+If a student tests positive at the Holzer Health Center, the COVID-19 Case Manager will be notified to arrange the appropriate accommodations.
 The Holzer Health Center will ensure the student is briefed on their responsibility to isolate themselves.
-If a student receives a positive test from an outside facility, they should contact the Dean of Students for accommodations.
+If a student receives a positive test from an outside facility, they should contact the COVID-19 Case Manager for accommodations.

 The Dean of Students office will help the student arrange appropriate academic accommodations with their instructors and coordinate with Housing and Residence Life to initiate isolation protocols for campus residents.